Tongcheng/4741_TrendTrade/README.md

 ### After this cleanup, our mean correlation is becoming larger in magnitude, which means filter out short name symbols will increase information in Google Trend signal.

-# Step 5: Try to use Linear Regression to build a predictive Model
+# Step 5: Linear Regression